As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 It requires approximately:

-– 1 pound of lavender flowers to obtain just 5 ml lavender essential oil.
+– 1 pound of lavender flowers to obtain 5 ml Lavender essential oil.

 – 63 pounds of Melissa plant to distill 5 ml Melissa essential oil

-This gives you some idea as to why the prices of some essential oils such as Rose are so much more expensive than other oils such as Lavender and Lemon.
+This gives you some idea as to why some essential oils such as Rose and Jasmine are so much more expensive than other oils such as Lavender and Lemon.

 10. Test the Quality by Buying An Essential Oil Sampler Set